 The Cannonball Adderley Quintet at the Lighthouse (1960)

 Another one of Cannonball’s live albums, this is yet another great addition to his inspiring discography.

 Recorded at the Lighthouse Café in Hermosa Beach, California, you can hear the small but enthusiastic audience who got to join Cannonball Adderley (alto sax), Victor Feldman on piano, Nat Adderley on cornet, Louis Hayes on drums, and Sam Jones on bass.

 Thanks for reading and we hope you’ve been inspired to go back and listen to some of the great Cannonball Adderley albums that are out there.

-If you’re a saxophone player and interested in how the jazz greats – including Cannonball Adderley 0 set up their saxophones, you might like our guides to the best jazz reeds (Cannonball used a 2!), the best jazz mouthpieces (Cannonball used a Meyer!) and the best jazz saxophones (he went from a King to a Selmer Mark VI)
+If you’re learning saxophone and are interested in how the jazz greats – including Cannonball Adderley – set up their saxophones, you might like our guides to the best jazz reeds (Cannonball used a 2!), the best jazz mouthpieces (Cannonball used a Meyer!) and the best jazz saxophones (he went from a King to a Selmer Mark VI).